le-bananafish/website-source/content/posts/a-new-year-2021.md

 In the never-ending ~~spirit~~ tradition of setting a new year's resolution that we don't keep to, I thought I'd set a resolution given that we're still in the opening days of the new year, i.e. it's still January.
 I've still got time to _start_...

-> I promise to write at least one post per week, or at the bare minimum, once a month.
+> I promise to write at least one post per fortnight, or at the bare minimum, once a month.

 There you go.